Ezward/gps/index.md

 2022/05/06 22:53:55 [CC---]       4627 B    2517 bps (0) rtgpsout.unavco.org/P200_RTCM3 (1) /dev/ttyTHS1

 ```
-These are not the corrections; they are logging statements emitted by the running application.
+The output is not the corrections; the output logging statements emitted by the running application.
 The `[WC---]` box is for the status of connections.
 The first letter is for connection (0), the input connection, subsequent letters for for up to 4 outputs.
 - W = waiting for connection
 - C = connected
 - E = error

-For both the RaspberryPi and the Jetson Nano there are 3 pins that will want to connect to the F9P if we want to use the gpio serial port to send corrections from the computer to the gps board:
+For both the RaspberryPi and the Jetson Nano there are 3 pins that we will want to connect to the F9P to communicate between serial ports:
-- pin board 6 is ground
+- RPi/Nano board pin 6 is ground
-- pin board 8 txd; tty transmit
+- RPi/Nano board pin 8 txd (serial transmit)
-- pin board 10 is rxd; tty receive
+- RPi/Nano board pin 10 is rxd (serial receive)

-Note that we have NOT connect any positive voltage.
+Note that we do NOT connect any positive voltage.
 There is no need; the F9P board will be powered when it is connection to the USB port, so we do not need to power it through the serial pins.
+If your gps receiver does not have a USB port, you will need to power via the VCC pin; most chipsets use 3.3v and NOT 5v, so make sure your USB to UART adapter can be set to use 3.3v.

 ### Lefebure NTRIP Client for Android
 Lefebure offers a free NTRIP client and NMEA data logger for Android.
-Your phone connects to the NTRIP server and then sends the RTCM corrections via a Bluetooth SPP connection to the gps receiver if the receiver has an attached bluetooth radio or to the RaspberryPi, which would then forward to the gps receiver via RTKLIB str2str.
+With the Android NTRIP client, your phone connects to the NTRIP server and then sends the RTCM corrections via a Bluetooth.
+The gps receiver can get the corrections in one of two ways.
+- If the receiver has a bluetooth radio connected to its serial port, then the phone would be paired to that radio and the corrections would go directly from the phone to the gps receiver via the bluetooth radio.
+- If the receiver is connected to a RaspberryPi or Jetson Nano, then the RPi/Nano would pair to the phone and the corrections would go from the phone to the RPi/Nano via bluetooth.
+The RPI/Nano would then forward to the gps receiver using RTKLIB and str2str as previously explained.

 - [Lefebure](http://lefebure.com/software/android-ntripclient/)
 - [Google Play Store](https://play.google.com/store/apps/details?id=com.lefebure.ntripclient)